 To find out we had the opportunity to drive a BMW120i fitted with E rated budget tyres and another with Premium A rated.
 Given the fact that these are identical cars with the same braking and traction control systems the results are astounding.
 The car with budget tyres had essentially no grip, and threatened to spin out of control at every corner.
 Even at low speeds it was virtually impossible to maintain a constant road position.
 Stepping into the same car fitted with premium tyres was a totally different experience.
 It came as no surprise that the premium tyres are better; the eye-opener is by how much.
 It drove like a totally new car.
 At high speed it was composed and cornered with ease.
 The difference between both cars was simply the choice of tyres.

 Next up was the question of mixing budget and premium tyres.
-Tyres are normally replaced in pairs and very often the new ones are put to the front of the car and the old ones to the rear.
+Tyres are normally replaced in pairs and very often the old ones are put to the front of the car and the new ones to the rear.
 So does it really matter if you mix premium tyres and budgets tyres or should the new tyres be fitted to the front or to the rear?

 To find out we drove three Mini Coopers fitted with a different mix of budget and premium.
 The first was fitted with premium tyres worn down to 4mm at the front, and brand new budget tyres at the rear, with the full 8mm of tread.